fernanda-rabacal/fernanda-rabacal/README.md

 ### Hello 👋, I am Fernanda!
-I am aspiring to become a Front-end Specialist Developer
+I am a Front-end Developer

-Coffee lover, new experiences seeker.

-- 😄 Soft skills:  I am proactive, self-taught, and communicative.
-- ⚡ Hard Skills: Javascript, Typescript and React
+Coffee lover, new experiences seeker, I am a proactive, self-taught, and communicative girl seeking to always become the best developer version of myself.
+I love studying everything about programming skills and at the moment my hard Skills are HTML and CSS, Javascript, Typescript, React js and React Native.
+Furthermore, i'm looking for studying Node.js and MySQL.
+I also have basic experience in Laravel and PHP.

 ###
 <div align="center">